LOADING ...

 With a little coffin six by three and a you can't control?

-Have you ever sat by a frozen corpse that at you with a grin,
+Have you ever sat by a frozen corpse looks at you with a grin,

-And seems to say: "You may try all day, but you'll never jam me in"?
+And that seems to "You may try all day, but you'll never jam me in"?

-I'm not a man of the quitting kind, but I never felt so
+I'm not a man of the quitting kind, but I felt so blue

-As I sat there gazing at that stiff and what I'd do.
+As I sat gazing at that stiff and studying what I'd do.

-Then I rose and I off the husky dogs that were nosing round about,
+Then I rose and I kicked off the husky dogs that were round about,

-And I lit a fire in the stove, and I started to thaw Bill out.
+And I lit a roaring fire in the stove, and I to thaw Bill out.

-Well, I thawed and thawed for thirteen days, but it seem no good;
+Well, I thawed and thawed for thirteen days, but it didn't no good;

 His arms and legs stuck out like pegs, as if they was of wood.